ibm-cloud-security/app-identity-and-access-adapter/README.md

 If needed, a refresh token can be used to automatically acquire new access and identity tokens without your user's needing to re-authenticate.
 If the configured identity provider returns a refresh token, it is persisted in the session and used to retreive new tokens when the identity token expires.

->> **WARNING:** Due to a bug within Istio, the adapter currently stores user session information internally and does no persist the information across replicas or over failover configurations.
+Due to a bug within Istio, the adapter currently stores user session information internally and does no persist the information across replicas or over failover configurations.
 When using the adapter, users should limit their workloads to a single replica until the bug is addressed in the next release.